Teaching & Advising

 Don Unger and Fernando Sánchez.
 (2015).
 “Locating Queer Rhetorics: Revealing Local Infrastructures through Maps.”
 Computers and Composition, 38: 96—112.

+Fernando Sánchez, Liz Lane, and Tyler Carter.
+(2014).
 “Engaging Writing about Writing Theory and Multimodal Praxis: Remediating WaW for First Year Composition.”
-Composition Studies 42.2 (2014): 118-146.
-Co-written with Liz Lane and Tyler Carter.
+Composition Studies, 42(2): 118—146.

 Fernando Sánchez.
 (2013).
 “Creating Accessible Spaces for ESL Students Online.”
 WPA: Writing Program Administration, 37(1): 161—185.